 Due to the extent of the monitoring program and size of the watershed, logistical constraints also dictated the sampling scheme.
 For example, company biologists often selected locations in consideration of weather conditions (e.g., wet roads, high stream flows), limitations and bulk of sampling equipment, transportation time and other priorities (other monitoring efforts).
 Since much of the TMRW is rather remote, and access to many areas limited, monitoring efforts often prove time-consuming and difficult.
 Additionally, aquatic vertebrate monitoring and sediment sampling stations must be sampled within one week of the previous years survey efforts to reduce statistical bias.
 Constraints such as these are part of any monitoring program and must be addressed in a manner that allows an accurate portrayal of instream conditions as well as annual comparability of data.
-In 1996 sampling across the TMRW included: 25 aquatic vertebrate stations (approximately 1 per 7.68 km of Class 1 stream), 43 temperature monitoring stations (approximately 1 per 4.36 km of Class 1 stream), and 23 sediment sampling stations (approximately 1 per 8.34 km of Class 1 stream.
-Through this sample design we believe enough of the TMRW is being sampled to effectively gauge actual instream conditions.
+In 1997 sampling across the TMRW included: 24 aquatic vertebrate stations (approximately 1 per 8.3 km of Class 1 stream), 33 temperature monitoring stations (approximately 1 per 5.8 km of Class 1 stream), and 23 sediment sampling stations (approximately 1 per 8.3 km of Class 1 stream.
+Through this sample design we believe enough of the TMRW is being sampled to effectively gauge abiotic instream conditions.
+Nonetheless, our results indicate we do not have a large enough sample size to effectively gauge juvenile coho salmon population.
+We are currently working with the National Marine Fisheries Service in testing a modified snorkel sampling protocol to assess with greater confidence actual coho salmon populations within the watershed.